xiyuzhai-husky-lang/husky/README.md

 The primary focus is the language frontend design.
 In a long time, Husky will rely on Rust/Zig/C/Cpp for compilation so that we don't need to spend too much time in dealing with IRGen.

+# About Development

+This project was created by and is currently maintained solo by Xiyu Zhai, a Phd in MIT EECS, whose primary background is actually in pure math and has just programmed intensively for the last two years.

+It was created as a language to implement certain ideas for efficient image classification, which is hard to do in existing languages.
+Originally it was written in Cpp, and had gone through many versions that were influenced heavily by Cpp.
+However, the lacking of ocaml-like clean pattern and memory safety and many other things matching make development hard.
+Then, a Rust version was created from scratch and despite of the learning curve, the development is quite smooth and the design of language is becoming very similar to Rust.

 # Khala Links

 ## Repositories